Many-one reducibility with realizability: The structure of subobjects

-However, considering the ``meaning'' of many-one reducibility, it is a bit questionable whether Definition \ref{def:represented-many-one-reducibility} is appropriate.
+Next, let us discuss an alternative to the definition of many-one reducibility.
+Considering the ``meaning'' of many-one reducibility, it might be a bit questionable whether Definition \ref{def:represented-many-one-reducibility} is appropriate.
 The ``meaning'' of many-one reducibility $A\leq_mB$ is that it is sufficient to know information about $B$ in order to compute information about $A$.
 That is, the computationally correct understanding of $A\leq_mB$ might not be ``$x\in A\iff\varphi(x)\in B$,'' but

 The conditions (1) and (3) of Definition \ref{def:represented-many-one-reducibility} reflect that meaning, but the condition (2) is the opposite.
 Therefore, from a computational point of view, it would be correct to remove the condition (2).
 In fact, for reducibility for function problems in computational complexity theory (e.g., the definition of {\rm FNP}-completeness), this form of reducibility is often considered instead of Levin reducibility.